hMsats/Electrum-Server-Websocket-Example/README.md

 # Electrum-Server-Websocket-Example
-Example of how to connect with nodejs to a public Bitcoin Electrum Server (Fulcrum) via Websockets (wss).
+Example of how to connect on Ubuntu Linux with nodejs to a public Bitcoin Electrum Server (Fulcrum) via Websockets (wss).

 websocket.js: